socrata-platform/consul-template-generator/README.md

 The function of `consul-template-generator` is to delegate template generation to a single process in a fault-tolerant fashion.
 The `consul-template-generator` "master" takes a consul lock on a specified session K/V store key to allow redundant deployments of any given configuration to be active simultaneously.
-A given `consul-template-generator` configuration can include arbitrary number `ctmpl` files which will be evaluated using `conssul-template`.
+A given `consul-template-generator` configuration can include an arbitrary number `ctmpl` files which will be evaluated using `consul-template`.
 When updates to a `ctmpl` are found `consul-template-generator` will update specified keys in Consul's K/V store with the `consul-template` rendered templates.
-This allows downstream instances of `consul-template` to watch a single key in Consul K/V instead of multiple Consul registered services, reducing the load on the underlying Consul cluster by (potentially) orders of magnitude.
+This allows downstream instances of `consul-template` to watch a single key in Consul K/V instead of multiple Consul registered services, thus reducing the load on the underlying Consul cluster significantly.

 ## Usage